stefanschramm/retroload/README.md

 ### Playing tape archives directly

 When the `-o` option is omitted, retroload automatically tries to play the generated audio data using the [speaker library](https://www.npmjs.com/package/speaker).

+## The example collection

+[./retroload-examples/formats](./retroload-examples/formats) contains minimal example tape archives of different formats for different machines.
+They have successfully been loaded to real machines and can be used for testing.
+If the example files won't load on your machine, it's unlikely that any other tape archive will successfully load using retroload.